-- Tournament Director: - Responsibilities:
+Tournament Director:

-1.)
-Communicate to State Coordinator, Regional Director, & Little League International of any stoppage due to lightning.

-2.)
-Ensure Tournament staff are implementing proper lightning delay protocol.

-3.)
-Communicate with Assistant Tournament Director to coordinate all participants & spectators return to their vehicles or the Dance Pavilion during the delay.
+- Responsibilities: - 1.)
+Communicate to State Coordinator, Regional Director, & Little League International of any stoppage due to lightning. - 2.)
+Ensure Tournament staff are implementing proper lightning delay protocol. - 3.)
+Communicate with Field Directors to coordinate all participants & spectators return to their vehicles during the delay.

-- Assistant Tournament Director: - Responsibilities:
+On-Site Tournament Director:

-1.)
-Communicate with the Grounds Crew of the stoppage and resumption times.
-Constant communication will be critical, as things can and will change by the minute.

-2.)
-Communicate with Umpires and Team Manager via routine updates on resumption time, as necessary.

-3.)
-Communicate with Team Managers whose teams play in the following game(s), with any updates of schedule changes.

-4.)
-Provide routine updates to the UIC, PA Announcer, and official scorer of stoppage and resumption times.

-5.)
-Communicate with Tournament Director of any updates occurring at the field of play.
+- Responsibilities: - 1.)
+Communicate with the Turf Manager & grounds crew of the stoppage andresumption times.
+Constant communication will be critical, as things can and will change by the minute. - 2.)
+Communicate with Field Directors and Team Manager via routine updates on resumption time, as necessary. - 3.)
+Communicate with Team Managers whose teams play in the following game(s), with any updates of schedule changes. - 4.)
+Provide routine updates to the Field Directors coordinator, UIC, PA Announcer, official scorer) of stoppage and resumption times. - 5.)
+Communicate with Tournament Director of any updates occurring at the field of play. - 6.)

-6.)
 Ensure UIC escorts on-field umpires to the Umpire meeting room and provide UIC with routine updates on resumption time.

+Turf Manager & Grounds Crew:

-- Grounds Crew: - Responsibilities: - 1.)
+- Responsibilities: - 1.)
 Cover field of play with tarp at the discretion of On-Site Tournament Director. - 2.)
 Prepare field of play and dugouts for resumption after a rain delay. - 3.)
 Provide Tournament staff with a game resumption time after rain and/or severe weather has left the area.